-As I complete my slides for the International Brainspotting Conference (Neurobiology & Research) in July 2021, I am fixated on a Venn diagram of how we use our eyes to see.
-The first circle is Focus, the fine tuned 20/20 vision and continuous concentration we try to use every day.
+As I complete my slides for the International Brainspotting Conference (Neurobiology & Research) in July 2021, I am fixated on a 4 circle Venn diagram of how we use our eyes to see and create clarity in our lives.
+The first circle is Focus, the fine tuned 20/20 vision and continuous concentration we try to do every day.
+We use this pathway to answer what it is we are seeing and seeking.

 The eyes receive 1 to 10 million bits of information every second, filtered down to 50 or so manageable bites of data in our brains.
-In the process, we can lose our ground as we laser focus on getting our to-do lists done.
-You may have 20/20 vision, but not when you’re trying to do 20 things all at once.
+In the process, we can lose the big picture and gain what I call an “inner cricket (critic)”.
+You may have 20/20 vision, but be more focused on what is wrong than what is right with how you see others and yourself.

 It’s happening.
 A text invitation to dinner.
 Vacation planning.
 Are we doing this?
 Venturing out in a vaccinated world.
 It’s normal to feel a little hesitant after being in “lock down” mode for so long.
 Like the band aid approach, do you slowly pull back your guarded feelings or rip that sucker off?!